ADVISORI Logo

 • Total Cost of Ownership: License, implementation, training, and maintenance costs

 • Specific industry requirements and existing use casesWhen selecting the appropriate Self-Service BI solution, it is crucial to consider the actual requirements of different user groups.
 A differentiated approach that provides different tools for different needs profiles can make sense in larger organizations.
-It's also important to consider the overall architecture into which Self-Service components should seamlessly integrate to avoid data silos and ensure consistent analyses.The best platform is ultimately the one that optimally fits your company's data culture and analytical requirements and enables the right balance between user autonomy and central governance.
+It's also important to consider the overall architecture into which Self-Service components should smoothly integrate to avoid data silos and ensure consistent analyses.The best platform is ultimately the one that optimally fits your company's data culture and analytical requirements and enables the right balance between user autonomy and central governance.

 How do you develop an effective governance model for Self-Service BI?